Rivian: Setting up production (2016)

 In December 2017, Rivian revealed its first two products: an electric five-passenger pickup truck and an electric seven-passenger SUV, provisionally named the A1T and A1C, respectively.
 In November 2018, the truck and SUV were renamed the R1T and R1S, respectively, and unveiled at the LA Auto Show.
 Both vehicles were described as ready for rough terrain and semi-autonomous, and the company outlined a plan for its next generation of models to be fully autonomous.
 Production was scheduled to begin in 2020.

 Rivian had 250 employees at the start of 2018.
 By February 2019, Rivian was employing 750 people across facilities in Michigan, Illinois, California, and the United Kingdom.
 In November 2020, Rivian employed 3,000-plus workers.
-Over the span of another year, employment roughly tripled, and in November 2021, Rivian was listed as having 9,000-plus employees.
+Over the span of another year, employment roughly tripled, and in November 2021, Rivian had 9,000-plus employees.